nikito2223/fluzo/README.md

 ## ❓ FAQ

 ### Can i download multiple pools/posts at the same time?
-You can download only one pool at the time. e6Hub will mark posts (and pools) as "pending" to avoid saturate e621's servers.
+You can download only one pool at the time.
+Fluzo will mark posts (and pools) as "pending" to avoid saturate rufik's servers.

 ### Can i see blacklisted posts on this app?
 No, Fluzo's global blacklist works on server-side.

-### e6Hub have telemetry?
+### Fluzo have telemetry?
 No. And we wont include that feature on our app.

 ### I want to report a bug or give my feedback, where should i go?